The first time someone told me I should meditate by just quieting my mind, I felt:

 Meditation will change your life in many ways.

 You will see immediate improvements like the clarity of vision and increased focus.
-You will be able to problem-solve more quickly.
-You will feel compassion and understanding.
+You will be able to problem-solve more quickly, feel compassion and understanding.
 And your ability to handle stress will improve considerably.
 The more you meditate, the longer you will sustain the effects.
 And at the master level, I now have a completely altered, sustainable change in the way I approach my life.